Hot flashes can be a handful.

 While the exact causes of hot flushes are not completely understood, the research done until now suggests that it is mainly caused by the changes in hormones that a woman undergoes.
-There are some other factors that might add on to the development of hot flushes, but they are discussed below…
+There are some other contributing factors that might add on to the development of hot flushes.
+They are discussed below…

 - Hormonal Causes of Hot Flushes

-Lowered estrogen levels “confuse” the hypothalamus, causing it to wrongly sense that the body is overheating.
-The hypothalamus then sends messages to the body to go into “cool down” mode, leading to flushing, sweating, and the other reactions that women experience as “hot flushes”.
+Lowered estrogen levels “confuse” the hypothalamus.
+It causes it to wrongly sense that the body is overheating.
+The hypothalamus then sends messages to the body to go into “cool down” mode.
+This leads to flushing, sweating, and the other reactions that women experience as “hot flushes”.

-Some experts say that estrogen withdrawal affects certain neurotransmitters and ultimately causes hot flushes.
-According to them, the decrease in estrogen causes the hypothalamus to signal the production of norepinephrine and serotonin.
+Estrogen withdrawal affects certain neurotransmitters and ultimately causes hot flushes.
+The decrease in estrogen causes the hypothalamus to signal the production of norepinephrine and serotonin.